Undoubtedly, sales management is one of the toughest business disciplines to effectively master and execute.

 Without a well-defined prospecting process, you might find that your team operates randomly and fails to get the right results.

-5. Use accurate forecasts and reports
+5. Use accurate sales forecasting and reports

 Best Sales Management Software

 Theory and understanding are only two parts of the story.
 You also have to equip yourself and your team with the best tools.
-Here’s a look at some of the best sales management software for executing your strategy.
+Here’s a look at some of the best sales management software for executing your sales strategy.